Status: Application Period for the FARMER Program will open November 1, 2022.

 If selected for funding, applicants will enter into a funding agreement with the Sac Metro Air District.
 The agreement will match the individual or business entity listed on the application and Payee Data Record.

-Selection and review of the applications is described in the Project Selection and Funding section of the 2021 solicitation manual.
+Selection and review of the applications are described in the Project Selection and Funding section of the 2022 Community Air Quality Grant Application Manual.
 Please ensure that your application includes the following documents scanned into PDF format to attach to your online application:

 Vendor Payee Data Record W9 and ACH Forms with Cancelled Check or Bank Letter

 Usage records showing service intervals and hour meter readings for the last 24 months